T

 park

-A beautiful public park located in the heart of the city, dividing the Old Town from the New Town.
-It's a lovely spot for a stroll, with floral displays and views of the castle.
+A beautiful public park situated in the heart of the city, separating the Old Town from the New Town.
+It's a great place for a leisurely stroll and offers lovely views of the castle.

 Day 4 · Edinburgh